sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 give the same list of consensus-methods and the same voting schedule in both votes.
 Authorities MUST reject noncompliant votes.

-> XXXX It is somewhat desirable (see xxx-improved-242.md) to include all
-> the microdescriptors here as well.
-That might seem expensive, but it
-> actually shouldn't be too bad because of compression and diffs.
-> Better analyze that, however.

 ## Computing an ENDIVE.

 > XXXX This is a sketch, not a complete specification.
 I'll have to